 Make sure your rack comes with safety pins, arms, and straps.
 This will keep you safe and comfortable throughout your whole workout.
 Safety pins can be ordered separately if needed.
 The safety bar should perfectly support the drop of a heavy bar.
 Ensure that the steel is thick.
 It should have a plastic insert on the top to ensure the bars stay safe when dropped.

 Squat racks often include the dip attachment, step platform, and core plate.
 Adding attachments will add a variety of workouts to your lifting zone.

-Decide on a budget.
 A squat rack is an important piece of equipment for a home gym, but you don't want to spend more than you can afford.
 Decide which features are most important to you and look for the safest and most durable rack at that price point.
-Read the reviews and see what others are saying about it.

 The Healthstream Sterling Strength Power Rack with J Hooks is aesthetically appealing and is loaded with professional plates to give you the feeling of using free weight.

 It has many bar hooks for mounting the barbell in the correct starting position.
 It also has extra pull-up bars adding a variety to your workout without sacrificing space.